davidkelley/ee-github-gists/README.md

-## Brief
+## New Gists Notifier

 > Using the GitHub API you should query a user’s publicly available GitHub gists.
 The script should then tell you when a new gist has been published.

+---

+## Deploying

+You can deploy/run this project in a few different ways:

+* Install into cron locally
+* Run manually
+* Deploy to AWS using the `Quick Launch` button below.
+* Manually using the AWS CLI tools

+### Quick Launch on AWS

-You can launch this project with one click on AWS:
+You can launch this project with one click:

 [![Launch Stack][image]][stack]

----

 Once deployed, this project uses CloudFormation to deploy a Lambda function, written in NodeJS, automatically invoked at a specific interval (of your own choosing).
 The function will notify you of any additional Public Gists that have been created since the last invocation, by either Email or SMS.